Lee Chapman

 Lee Roy Chapman (born 5 December 1959) is an English former professional footballer who played as a striker from 1978 until 1996, in which he scored over 200 first team goals.

-He is best known for spells with Stoke City, Leeds United, Sheffield Wednesday, Nottingham Forest and West Ham United.
-He also played for Plymouth Argyle, Arsenal, Sunderland, Portsmouth, Southend United, Ipswich Town and Swansea City.
+He is best known for spells with Stoke City, Arsenal, Leeds United, Sheffield Wednesday, Nottingham Forest and West Ham United.
+He also played for Plymouth Argyle, Sunderland, Portsmouth, Southend United, Ipswich Town and Swansea City.
 As well as this he played in both France and Norway for Chamois Niortais and Strømsgodset IF, and was capped by both the England U21 and England B teams.
 He also won the Football League Cup with Nottingham Forest and the league title with Leeds United.
 He scored a total of more than 250 goals in all competitions during a club career which lasted for nearly 20 years.

 Club career

 Chapman was born in Lincoln and began his career at Stoke City.
 He made his league debut whilst on loan at Plymouth Argyle in 1978–79.
 He made his debut for Stoke in a League Cup match against Swindon Town with Chapman scoring Stoke's goal in a 2–1 defeat.
 He soon became a vital player for Stoke top-scoring in both 1980–81 and 1981–82 which prompted Arsenal to pay Stoke £500,000 for his services.

-However, the move was not a success – he made only 23 appearances for the club and scored four goals.
-Chapman moved to Sunderland in December 1983, but again failed to establish himself in the team, scoring just 3 goals in 15 appearances.
-Howard Wilkinson, then manager of Sheffield Wednesday, signed Chapman in August 1984, and at Wednesday he regained his goal scoring form; between 1984 and 1988 Chapman scored 63 goals in 149 appearances.
+However, the move was not a success – he made 28 appearances for the club and scored 6 goals.
+Chapman moved to Sunderland in December 1983, but again failed to establish himself in the team, scoring just 4 goals in 17 appearances.
+Howard Wilkinson, then manager of Sheffield Wednesday, signed Chapman in August 1984, and at Wednesday he regained his goal scoring form; between 1984 and 1988 Chapman scored 79 goals in 186 appearances.
 However, Wilkinson moved on to manage Leeds United in 1988, and on his departure Chapman moved on briefly to French side Chamois Niortais.

 In October 1988, Brian Clough signed Chapman for Nottingham Forest.
 Chapman was an integral part of the Forest team that won the League Cup and Full Members Cup in 1989, scoring two goals in the latter's final.
 Chapman had a positive season in the league as Forest finished third, though they never looked likely to catch the leading pair of Arsenal (champions on goals scored) and runners-up Liverpool.
 However, Forest's failure to clinch the title in 1988–89 was not ultimately the end of Chapman's quest to be part of a title winning side.